-Diana is Co-Executive Director of the Sonia Shankman Orthogenic School and the Brooke Whitted Center.
-She shares lead administration responsibilities for both programs.
+Diana is Executive Director of the Sonia Shankman Orthogenic School and the Brooke Whitted Center.
+She leads the administration responsibilities for both programs.
 Diana joined the O-School in 1995 as a teacher and served as principal before being named to her current post.
 Before the O-School, she opened the Therapeutic Day School at Children’s Memorial.
 Diana also collaborated on a variety of learning disability diagnostic clinics, A.D.D. centers, and programs designed to meet the needs of gifted learners.
 Early in her career, she gained invaluable experience working as the teacher for the Children’s Unit at Chicago Lakeshore Hospital where she first learned about the concept of milieu.
 She has since devoted much of her career to ensuring that these core values remain at the center of the work at the O-School.
 Diana has facilitated meetings and presentations with numerous schools and school districts across the country.

 Diana is a strong advocate on behalf of students and young adults with exceptional need.
 Diana is active on a variety of local, state and national legislative forums and often is called upon to join research and recommendation commissions that serve to advise on special education across the state.

 Diana holds a doctorate in education, a post-graduate degree in educational leadership, a graduate degree in curriculum and instruction, and an undergraduate degree in elementary education from National Louis University.
 She maintains Professional Educator Licenses in general administration, special education, secondary education and elementary education.